Christmas postcard

 ~~~Merry Christmas!

 Shruti Bakshi has worked in banking and management consulting in London, Paris and Australia for several years.
-She created LWP to share from her experience and study of yoga, Vedanta philosophy and various aspects of Indian culture. |
+In 2016 she traded boardrooms for ashrams and created The LivingWise Project to share from her spiritual path spanning yoga, Vedanta and various aspects of Indian culture. |

 MBA, INSEAD Business School | MPhil, Cambridge University (Shell Centenary & Commonwealth Scholar) | Hatha yoga instructor (Sivananda Yoga Vedanta Academy)